 In case you belong to the impatient fraction and want to check the truth behind the claimed 15 seconds immediately,

-then klick the link leading you directly to the
+then click the link leading you directly to the

 bullet "Let's measure" and follow the instructions.
 Don't forget to start your stopwatch!

-After having performed the measurement, I hope you agree that the speed of the "DAB-Method" for calibration,
+After having performed the calibration, I hope you agree that the speed of the "DAB-Method",

 presented here, is unbeatable.